pik33/SimpleCamera/README.md

    5 - error while allocating the camera buffer
    6 - camera didn't reached the idle state

-If all went OK, you will get pointers to y, u, v buffers in pY, pU, pV and their sizes in sizey, sizeu, sizev

 (4) call startcamera.
 If it returned 0, the worker thread is started

 In your main thread wait until filled=true.
 You have a frame in your buffer.